 “There was one person who said ‘I was visiting my mother, and I always get a special feeling when I read this newsletter.
 It’s like a warm feeling of coming home,’” Drößler says.

-Today, Heimweh has around 2,700 subscribers and an open rate of about 50 percent.
+In October, Heimweh had around 2,800 subscribers and an open rate of about 50 percent.
 While the initial number of subscribers in the first months was strong, new subscriber numbers have plateaued recently, and Drößler says they are searching for new ways to get more people to subscribe.

 Among the measures they are trying is to put newsletter registration forms beneath Nordkurier articles online that editors believe are likely to be of interest to former residents visiting the website.
 Drößler says they are also planning to do more promotions through social media, especially Facebook.